nephio-project/docs/developer-guide/minimal-environment.md

 }
 ```

 You can now launch the Nephio operators in VS Code using the launch configuration above.
+You can specify a list of the reconcilers you wish to run in the `--reconcilers` argument value or `*` to run all the reconcilers.